 Areas for Continuous School Improvement: State one to three goals that reflect continuous school improvement in this area.

-Required Documentation and Supporting

-Evidence: Provide the required documentation and any other supporting evidence that will help to verify compliance with the standard.
+Required Documentation and Supporting Evidence: The Required Documentation must be evaluated as the school rates themselves on the indicators.
+Provide all required documentation and supporting evidences used by the school in rating the indicators.
+These will verify compliance with the standard.

-- Curriculum guides/mapping and policy and procedures for formal review and revision - Instructional guides, including curriculum mapping and/or scope and sequence charts - Evaluation criteria for improvement or change - Sample/example lesson plans - Assessment results (standardized, formative, summative, comparative, and other) - Technology plan - Evidence of trained personnel - Acceptable usage policy - Formal process for faculty input on selection of materials - Examples of biblical integration into all areas of the instructional program - Student engagement in the classroom and classroom strategies that encourage active involvement of students in their own learning

-- Faculty use of various instructional strategies and methods to provide for a variety of learning opportunities for students - Indications that school climate is important and is used to help guide school decisions - Evidence of communicating student performance to all stakeholders - Early education child guidance policies and procedures
+- Curriculum guides/mapping and policy and procedures for formal review and revision - Instructional guides, including curriculum mapping and/or scope and sequence charts - Evaluation criteria for improvement or change - Sample/example lesson plans - Assessment results (standardized, formative, summative, comparative, and other) - Technology plan - Evidence of trained personnel not included in Standard 4 - Acceptable usage policy - Formal process for faculty input on selection of materials - Examples of biblical integration into all areas of the instructional program - Student engagement in the classroom and classroom strategies that encourage active involvement of students in their own learning - Faculty use of various instructional strategies and methods to provide for a variety of learning opportunities for students - Indications that school climate is important and is used to help guide school decisions - Evidence of communicating student performance to all stakeholders - Early education child guidance policies and procedures

+- Instructions for alignment of lesson plans to learning expectations for students

+- Agendas/minutes of grade-level and/or department meetings

+- Master class schedule

+- Program and/or project descriptions

+- Textbooks used

+- Handbooks
-- Instructions for alignment of lesson plans to learning expectations for students - Agendas/minutes of grade-level and/or department meetings - Master class schedule - Program and/or project descriptions - Textbooks used - Handbooks - Student work samples - Classroom grading policy - Graduation requirements, credits, GPA explanation - Comprehensive library materials collection - Circulation data for media materials - Budget allocation system - Inventory of instructional media equipment - Steps taken within the school to link student learning to a set of standards - Research and use of data on the effectiveness of improvement strategies - Willingness of the school leadership to support strategies for improved instruction - Differentiated instruction provided to students who have specific needs - Consistency of learning and sequence across grade levels - Continuing efforts within the school to articulate learning both horizontally and vertically - Ways in which the school provides for the reteaching of students who have not met expectations - Curriculum that is monitored and revised - Students and staff have access to instructional technology - Instructional activities have support from and interaction with information and media services

-- Faculty can submit needs for educational purposes - Circulation trends
+- Student work samples

+- Classroom grading policy

+- Graduation requirements, credits, GPA explanation - Comprehensive library materials collection - Circulation data for media materials - Budget allocation system - Inventory of instructional media equipment - Steps taken within the school to link student learning to a set of standards - Research and use of data on the effectiveness of improvement strategies - Willingness of the school leadership to support strategies for improved instruction - Differentiated instruction provided to students who have specific needs - Consistency of learning and sequence across grade levels - Continuing efforts within the school to articulate learning both horizontally and vertically - Ways in which the school provides for the reteaching of students who have not met expectations - Curriculum that is monitored and revised - Students and staff have access to instructional technology - Instructional activities have support from and interaction with information and media services - Faculty can submit needs for educational purposes - Circulation trends